The Best Deep House Songs of All Time

 Respect and Castilian Harlem by Aretha Franklin

-by the Embankment Boys
+God Just Knows and Good Vibrations by the Embankment Boys

 A Day in the Life, Yesterday, Hey Jude, I Want to Hold Your Hand, In My Life, Help! and Permit it Be past the Beatles